nsidc/nsidc.github.io/posts/git-cherry-pick/index.md

 ![](lola-3.png)

-Now I no loger want the old branch so I will delete it usingg `git branch -D cherry-pick-post` this will only delete it locally, so you will need to do `git push origin :cherry-pick-post` to delete it from GitHub as well.
+Now I no loger want the old branch so I will delete it using `git branch -D cherry-pick-post` this will only delete it locally, so you will need to do `git push origin :cherry-pick-post` to delete it from GitHub as well.

+Note: github will keep untracked history for 2 weeks so there is always time to alter if you decide you want to revive something.

+## Summary

+Cherry picking is a very powerful tool for when a user wants to copy a commit from one branch to another.